skirdey/boss/README.md

 - **Performance Monitoring:** Continuously monitor system health and agent performance.

 > **Note:** This project is still under development and not all features are fully implemented. **Do not use in production.**
+> *This project currently focuses on network security related reasoning tasks.
+At the same time,BOSS can be extended to other domains with ease.*

 ## Table of Contents